tuanquynet/serverless-demo/README.md

 - Duration: 30 minutes
 - Checkout lab5: `git checkout feature/lab5`
 - Requirement:
-  - Write a lambda function to extract faces from images which are unloaded onto s3
+  - Write a lambda function to extract faces from images which are uploaded onto s3.
   - We use AWS Rekognition to detect faces and base on the analysed results we know the bounding boxes and use sharp lib to copy the appropriate area on the image.
-  - Save detected faces into image and upload onto another bucket of s3
+  - Save detected faces into image and upload onto another bucket of s3.
 - Read docs:
   - Developer Guide: https://docs.aws.amazon.com/rekognition/latest/dg/API_DetectFaces.html
   - AWS JS SDK: https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Rekognition.html#detectFaces-property
   - Sharp Lib: https://sharp.pixelplumbing.com/en/stable/api-resize/#extract

+Notes: After deployed lambdas onto aws, you need to upload `avatar.png` file located in `workshop/assets` folder onto the `serverless-practice.files.rnd.upload` s3 bucket.

 ## Lab6: Put all together